Our Vision Our Future. The City of Fort St. John is updating its Official Community Plan

 Highlights from the OCP Visioning Summary Report

-The Summary Report captures all the input heard from the community through the various community engagement activities held in June and early July.
+The Summary Report captures all the input heard from the community through the various community engagement activities held in June and early July of 2016.

 Thank you to everyone who participated in our engagement activities!
 Over 120 surveys have been completed to-date; 7 Graffiti Wall Stations, 3 World Cafes, 3 days of Stakeholder Visioning Sessions, a Council Workshop and an engagement booth at the Canada Day festivities at Centennial Park.